Mitchells Creek: Description of the Mitchells Creek Mine in 1891

 Grinding and concentrating plant, about 400 ft distant from battery, and connected with same by narrow wooden shoot, conveying the pulp from stampers.
 This comprises one 20 hp double-cylinder Marshall's portable engine, driving two Lamerton grinding mills imported from Glasgow.
 These regrind the tailings after the stampers, and discharge on to inclined tables, 8 ft by 5 ft, with pitch of 13/4 inch per foot, covered by electro-silvered copper-plates in following order:- Top of table, 3 ft plate; space of 2 ft unoccupied; bottom plate 3 ft.
 Distributing shoots (wooden launders) and pipes deliver pulp from grinding mill tables to 6 Frue-Vanner concentrating machines, driven by a Tangye vertical 5 hp engine, steamed from the Marshall's portable boiler.
 Two 7 in plunger sand pumps, driven from the 20 hp portable engine, return waste water from the tailings dam to the reservoir at battery through 4 in cast iron pipes, distance 550 ft.

 Both battery and concentrating plant is supplied by a line of 3 in pipes laid down between supply-reservoir and the concentrating shed.
-The concentrating shed it is very substantially built, and measures 100 ft long by 60 ft wide, and 20 ft high to the wall plates.
+The concentrating shed measures 100 ft long by 60 ft wide, and 20 ft high to the wall plates.
 Nearly the whole floor is boarded or bricked, and a large area is kept in perfect order for depositing and bagging pyrites.
 The whole of the shed is covered with galvanised iron.
 A drying furnace of brick work for freeing pyrites from moisture opens from the shed.

 The main water supply is furnished by pumping plant at the Mitchell's Creek on extreme northern end of property.
 A Blake steam-pump, steamed from a steel tubular boiler, 8 hp Tangye vertical, pumps from an undercurrent on the west bank of the creek, and force the water through a mile and quarter in length of 4 in cast-iron pipes to the supply dam at the battery.

-The buildings comprise a three-roomed office (one compartment for smelting gold, one for assay weighing, and the third for clerical purposes, a very complete assay plant being housed here); a substantial residence for general manager; storehouse; smith's shop; explosives magazine (brickwork); and stable.
+The buildings comprise a three-roomed office (one compartment for smelting gold, one for assay weighing, and the third for clerical purposes, a complete assay plant being housed here); a substantial residence for general manager; storehouse; smith's shop; explosives magazine (brickwork); and stable.
 Water is laid on to the office and residence, and every precaution provided against fire'.

 The Mitchells Creek Gold Mine continued in operation until 1908 with only a short halt in production during 1901 when a new crushing plant was installed.
 After the mines closed the tailings from the crushing plant were purchased by the Mitchells Creek Gold Recovery Company for treatment by cyaniding.

 A further attempt to form a company to mine at Mitchells Creek was made in 1920, but the project did not proceed.